emmanuel-arize/arizeblog/Power-Query/_posts/2023-04-17-Data-Transformation.md

 ### Remove columns

-Remove columns is an operations that help you define what columns your table needs to remove.
+Remove columns is an operation that help you define what columns your table needs to remove.
 From the data the columns named Indicator Name and Indicator Code contain data not relevant to our analysis so we need to remove them.
 To remove these columns select the columns to remove, in our case the column Indicator Name and Indicator Code as below

 <br>
 <img class="w3-card" src="{{'/assets/images/power_query/trans_3.jpg' |relative_url}}">